pygumby/progfun1-course-notes/notes/week_2.md

   + `require` is used to enforce a requirement on the function caller.
   + `assert` is used to check the code of the function itself.

 + Scala introduces the primary constructor of the class implicitly.
-It takes the parameters of the class (`class Rational(x: Int, y: Int)`) and executes the statements in the class body, e.g., `require(y > 0, ”denominator must be positive”)`.
+It takes the parameters of the class, e.g., `class Rational(x: Int, y: Int)` and executes the statements in the class body, e.g., `require(y > 0, ”denominator must be positive”)`.

 + Auxiliary constructors may be declared.
 They are called `this`.